papajessie/swcpy/manualdocs/bugs.md

     * _computed damage_: The computed damage drops with level 11 because the shot delay is 300 ms instead of 200 ms (so the fire rate drops).
   * **Bug confirmed:** not yet
   * **Bug confirmation process:** to be done

+### Enhanced AT-AP Walker (and possibly other units with splash damage) vs shields

+The [Enhanced AT-AP Walker](eqpRebelATAPHalfSkin.html) takes a very long time to destroy shields, more than the unskinned [AT-AP Walker](ATAP.html).
+While this could be at a quick glance attributed to a modifier versus shields of +300% instead of +400%, the maths doesn't hold as a shield takes 4 times more to be destroyed by the (supposedly) more powerful unit.

+As detailed in the *analysis* below, the damage may be related to splash projectiles and shields.
+So this bug may also apply to other units with splash damage : [Rebel Hailfire droid](Hailfire.html), [AAT-1 Hover Tank](AAT1.html) at least, and their imperial counterparts [Enhanced AT-MP Walker](eqpEmpireATMPHalfSkin.html) skin and [Mobile Heavy Cannon](MHC.html) and [2-M Hover Tank](2MTank.html) (and their skins).

+  * **Analysis:** This bug was quite difficult to interpret, however a very credible explanation was found in the data mining group (Shelendil was probably the first to come up with an explanation).
+The computation by ResDog goes like this:

+> _(ResDog)_ Math seems to check out Shelendil.
+In the video, it takes the
+> reg AT-AP 12 shots to kill the shield, and the enhanced 41
+> shots.
+Assuming that was a level 8 shield gen, with 83,900 health, 41
+> shots is 2,046/shot.
+Using Papa's math, it should be doing
+> 10,482/shot, but if you take 20% of the number, it's 2,096/shot.
+>
+> _(Shelendil)_ For those values it would take 40.03 shots to kill.

+  * **Bug confirmed:** 2018-11-29 by Tye Peer (JJO/J-Reb), video posted to Youtube https://www.youtube.com/watch?v=DCl04u9edjY
+  * **Bug confirmation process:** Attack in the campaign scenarios against a (probably level 8) shield in two variants : a regular AT-AP of level 10, and a level 10 skin level 1 AT-AP (+180% damage).

 ## Design bugs